persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-10-16-node-express-role-based-membership-system-email-notification.md

 ---

-Node Express Role based Membership system with Email Verification and Forgot Password using pure SQL towards a MySQL DB
+Node Express Role based Membership system with Email Verification and Forgot Password using pure SQL towards a MySQL DB - Authentication by JWT

 <a href="https://users.persteenolsen.com" target="_blank">Try the demo...</a>